Lushai Expedition: Lushai Expedition (1869)

+Background

 The next season Mr. Edgar, the Deputy Commissioner of Cachar, accompanied by Major MacDonald of the Survey Department and a police escort, made strenuous efforts to get into touch with the Lushais.
 Accompanied by a small escort he visited them across the border and left nothing undone to conciliate and make friends with them; his good intentions and friendly attitude, however, met with little success, for 1870-1871 saw a series of Lushai raids on a more extensively organized scale and of a more determined character than any previous incursions of the kind.

 The first raid occurred in the Chittagong Hill Tracts on 31 December 1870, a little more than a day's journey from the Chima outpost.
 The raiding were about 200 strong.
 On 23 January 1871 the village of Ainerkhal, on the extreme west of the Cachar district, was burnt, 25 persons killed, and 37 taken prisoners.
-The same day the tea garden of Alexandrapore was destroyed by a party of the "How long" tribe under "Sanpoong" and "Benkuia", Mr. Winchester, a tea planter, being killed, and his child Mary, a girl of six years, carried off.
+The same day the tea garden of Alexandrapore was destroyed by a party of the "Howlong" tribe under "Sanpoong" (Savunga) and "Bengkhuia" (Bengkhuaia).
+The Alexandrapur tea estate was owned by George Seller.
+George Seller invited James Winchester to spend Christmas at the tea estate.
+James Winchester was camping in Alexandarapur with his six year old daughter Mary Winchester from December 1969.
+On 23 January 1870, James had breakfast with his host outside his bungalow when a raiding party of the Howlong chief Bengkhuia descended on him and his estate.
+A number of labourers were killed and James Winchester was speared from behind in an attempt to escape.
+George Seller managed to escape unharmed.
+Winchester's child Mary, a girl of six years, was carried off as a captive among many others.
+The event became widely spread and publicised on the matter of two European planters being murdered and the kidnapping of a little girl of European blood.
 The rescue of this kidnapped little British girl became a major factor in the expedition that was to follow.